mangopop/notes-blog/_posts/2024-02-21-bluetooth.md

 tags: bluetooth troubleshooting
 ---

-If headphones bluetooth audio quality really patchy, run this in power shell as admin and it restores the quality instantly
+If you're experiencing patchy Bluetooth audio quality with your headphones, running this command in PowerShell as an administrator will instantly restore the audio quality.

 {% highlight powershell %}
 Get-Service -DisplayName *Bluetooth* | Restart-Service -Force